BusyBread/remedyNetworkCert/README.md

 remedyNetworkCert is a Jamf Pro workflow that allows network/computer certificates to be re-issued from Self-Service.

 # Requirements
+1. swiftDialog (at least version 2.3.2)
-1. API Client with the following privileges:
+2. API Client with the following privileges:
     * Read Static Computer Groups
     * Update Static Computer Groups
-2. A static computer group in Jamf Pro (note the ID in the URL)
+3. A static computer group in Jamf Pro (note the ID in the URL)
-3. UUID of the network configuration profile
+4. UUID of the network configuration profile

 # Deployment
 1. Download the remedyNetworkCert.zsh script.